CCP Targets US Shipping Infrastructure

 In August 2020, the U.S. Department of Commerce added several CCCC subsidiaries to the Bureau of Industry and Security’s Entity List due to their role in militarizing artificial islands in the South China Sea.
 That same month, the U.S. Department of Defense identified CCCC as one of the “Chinese military companies“ operating in the United States.

-In November 2020, then-President Donald Trump issued Executive Order 13959, prohibiting American companies and individuals from owning shares in firms like CCCC linked to the People’s Liberation Army.
+In November 2020, then-President Donald Trump issued Executive Order 13959, prohibiting American companies and individuals from owning shares in firms that are linked to the People’s Liberation Army, such as CCCC.

 In December 2020, the Department of Commerce added CCCC to the Entity List, banning it from purchasing American products.

-In 2021, President Joe Biden not only upheld Executive Order 13959 but expanded it, stressing the need to prevent the CCP from using U.S. investors and customers to finance China’s military-industrial complex.
-This included China’s involvement in military, intelligence, and security research, as well as weapons production through its Military-Civil Fusion strategy, which potentially makes all Chinese companies tools of the CCP by merging civilian and military sectors.
+In 2021, President Joe Biden not only upheld Executive Order 13959, but also expanded it.
+He stressed the need to prevent the CCP from using U.S. investors and customers to finance China’s military-industrial complex.
+He said this included China’s involvement in military, intelligence, and security research, as well as weapons production through its Military-Civil Fusion strategy, which potentially makes all Chinese companies tools of the CCP by merging civilian and military sectors.
 Biden also warned that the CCP’s use of surveillance technology posed a serious threat to U.S. national security, foreign policy, and the economy.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.